Manifesto-Digital/wcs-env-tutorial/README.md

 This should install and start an instance of the Apache Web Server which you can validate by opening a web browser of navigating to http://localhost:8080 where you should see the Apache test page.

+Finally lets clean up by destroying our vagrant box

+	vagrant destroy

 ### Introduction to Ansible
 So now that we have the basis of our Development environment (an OS basically) we need to start installing software in our Vagrant box.
 To do that we’re using Ansible to write some playbooks.
-These playbooks include the instructions for installing our software so that we can reuse them again and again.
+These playbooks include the instructions for installing our software in a kind of recipe format.
 Again you can either checkout the branch that maps to where we are in the process or you can follow along manually.

 	git checkout 2-intro-to-ansible

 The first thing you’ll notice is that we’ve made some changes to our Vagrantfile which now looks like this:

+	# -*- mode: ruby -*-
+	# vi: set ft=ruby :

+	# All Vagrant configuration is done below.
+The "2" in Vagrant.configure
+	# configures the configuration version (we support older styles for
+	# backwards compatibility).
+Please don't change it unless you know what
+	# you're doing.

+	$script = <<SCRIPT
+	if [ "$(( $(cat /proc/swaps|wc -l) - 1 ))" -eq 1 ]; then
+	sudo mkdir -p /mnt/swap
+	cd /mnt/swap/
+	sudo dd if=/dev/zero of=swapfile bs=1M count=1536
+	sudo mkswap swapfile
+	sudo swapon swapfile
+	fi
+	SCRIPT

+	Vagrant.configure(2) do |config|

+	  config.vm.box = "centos-6.6-virtualbox"
+	  config.vm.box_url = "http://opscode-vm-bento.s3.amazonaws.com/vagrant/virtualbox/opscode_centos-6.6_chef-provisionerless.box"

+	  config.vm.provider :virtualbox do |vb|
+	    vb.customize ["modifyvm", :id, "--memory", "1024"]
+	  end

+	  # Application server.
+	  config.vm.define "wcs-server" do |app|
+	    app.vm.hostname = "wcs.192.168.60.5.xip.io"
+	    app.vm.network :private_network, ip: "192.168.60.5"
+	    app.vm.provision "shell", inline: $script
+	    app.vm.network "forwarded_port", guest: 8080, host: 8080, auto_correct: true
+	    app.vm.network "forwarded_port", guest: 1521, host: 1521, auto_correct: true
+	    app.vm.network "forwarded_port", guest: 9090, host: 9090, auto_correct: true
+	    app.vm.provision "ansible" do |ansible|
+	      ansible.playbook = "wcs.yml"
+	      ansible.inventory_path = "hosts"
+	      ansible.verbose = "extra"
+	      ansible.limit = 'all'
+	    end
+	  end

+	end

+There’s quite a bit of change here so let’s take it one bit at a time.

+#### Temporary Horrible swap Hack

+To start with we have a a little bit of inline provisioning that looks like this.
+I won’t spend too much time talking about it as we’re going to remove it later, however it’s here to help us get Oracle XE installed as the DB installer gets a little upset if we don’t have enough swap space in our VM.
+Don’t worry though we’ll fix things up properly when get to using packer.

+	$script = <<SCRIPT
+	if [ "$(( $(cat /proc/swaps|wc -l) - 1 ))" -eq 1 ]; then
+	sudo mkdir -p /mnt/swap
+	cd /mnt/swap/
+	sudo dd if=/dev/zero of=swapfile bs=1M count=1536
+	sudo mkswap swapfile
+	sudo swapon swapfile
+	fi
+	SCRIPT

+Next we’ve added some extra network configuration to make things a bit easier for our developers.

+Firstly we’ve added some more forwarded ports.
+These are for making access to the DB a bit easier (1521 and 8080 is now used for the database admin webapp) and we’ve added another new mapping for our application server tomcat (9090).

+Secondly we’ve changed the network configuration so that we’re using a local private network and we’ve added a hostname that maps a fqdn to our local ip address.
+To do this we’re using a service called [http://xip.io]() that provides DNS mapping to any ip address as long as you use their format.

+Finally we’ve added in a provisioning block that kicks of our ansible playbooks.
+The provisioning looks like this:

+	  app.vm.provision "ansible" do |ansible|
+	      ansible.playbook = "wcs.yml"
+	      ansible.inventory_path = "hosts"
+	      ansible.verbose = "extra"
+	      ansible.limit = 'all'
+	  end

+Simply it tells vagrant where to find some important ansible files like the main playbook and our inventory.

+Our main ansible playbook is called wcs.yml and sits in the main directory.
+Lets have a quick look at it:

+	---
+	# file: wcs.yml
+	- hosts: webservers
+	  sudo: true
+	  roles:
+	    - common
+	    - {role: oracle, tags: ["oracle"]}
+	    - {role: tomcat, tags: ["tomcat"]}
+	    - {role: web-center-sites, tags: ["wcs"]}

+In essence we’re saying we want to run the roles oracle, tomcat and web-center-sites in that order.

 ### Installing Oracle XE
 To start with we’re going to install Oracle XE.
+Before we do so we need to place the oracle rpm archive we downloaded right at the beginning and place it within the roles/oracle/files directory.

-The filesystem layout for our ansible role looks like this:
+The filesystem layout for our ansible role should like this:

 	- oracle
 	   - files